 Most at risk for sleep-related crashes are young men, adults with children, and shift workers.
 More than a quarter of workers surveyed say they drive drowsy to/from work a few days a month, 12% a few days a week, and 4% almost every day.

 Professional drivers, like long-haul truck drivers and heavy equipment operators, likely struggle the most with driver fatigue.
-In fact, according to Trucker to Trucker, drowsiness is a truck driver’s number one nemesis, according to Technology Tackles the Drowsy Driver Problem.
+In fact, according to Trucker to Trucker, drowsiness is a truck driver’s number one nemesis.

-Also, for professional drivers, there’s the added pressure of time constraints from delivery times and the performance expectations of employers.
+Professional drivers also have the added pressure of time constraints from delivery times and the performance expectations of employers.
 For these reasons, Preventing Truck Driver Fatigue is important to consider and deliberately work to prevent.

 Causes & Effect

-The most common causes of worker fatigue involve a combination of individual physiology and choices/habits.
-That’s an individual’s natural circadian rhythm (wake/eat/sleep cycle); sleep, diet, and exercise choices; work shift; physical and mental exertion; and overall workload.
+The most common causes of fatigue involve a combination of individual physiology and choices/habits.
+Elements included in this are an individual’s:

 The Drowsy Driver Solution

-A variety of technology serves to help manage driver fatigue.
+A variety of technology can help manage driver fatigue.
 Those include:

-- Surveys — Help determine the extent of fatigue problems, level of worker knowledge, and potential solutions.
+- Surveys to help determine the extent of fatigue problems, level of worker knowledge, and potential solutions.

-- Software — Allows data management and support systems when driver fatigue is indicated.
+- Software that allows data management and support systems when driver fatigue is indicated.

-- Wearables — Can track not just the status of drivers but also workers all over the job site to help measure fatigue and collect information to allow for risk management.
+- Wearables to track not just the status of drivers but also workers all over the job site to help measure fatigue and collect information to allow for risk management.

-- Detection — Includes in-cab monitors, like console-mounted cameras to track eye behavior and head movements, with alarms.
+- Detection that includes in-cab monitors with alarms like console-mounted cameras to track eye behavior and head movements.

 Driver Habit & Lifestyle

-- Physiological factors include poor or inadequate sleep, drugs and alcohol, or irregular eating habits.
+- Physiological factors that include poor or inadequate sleep, drugs and alcohol, and irregular eating habits.

-- Psychological factors such as anger, fear, and frustration.
+- Psychological factors like anger, fear, and frustration.

-Alleviating driver fatigue caused by these factors involves a generally healthy lifestyle as well as establishing habits that can partner with the goal of less fatigue.
+Alleviating driver fatigue caused by these stress factors involves implementing a generally healthy lifestyle as well as establishing habits that aid the goal of less fatigue.
 Tips for developing these habits and lifestyles include:

-- Get regular exercise and reduce excess weight.
+- Getting regular exercise and reducing excess weight.

-- Integrate time management techniques to reduce overload.
+- Integrating time management techniques to reduce overload.

-- Reduce caffeine, quit smoking, and avoid alcohol.
+- Reducing caffeine, quitting smoking, and avoiding alcohol.